 - Local rentals as low as $20/day

 - Many convenient locations for pick-up and drop-off

 - Mileage fees for long-distance moves, one-way truck rentals

 You probably know Enterprise best as a car rental company.
 You may be surprised to learn that they also provide moving truck rental services.

-Enterprise doesn’t offer one-way rental like U-Haul and Penske.
+Enterprise Truck Rental doesn’t offer one-way rental like U-Haul and Penske.
 Still, they do have a more extensive rental truck selection than anyone else.
-With Enterprise, you can get:
+For example, with Enterprise, you can get: